liferay-design/liferay.design/src/markdown/lexicon/satellite-components/sites/asset-toolbar.md

 ---
-title: "Asset Toolbar"
+title: 'Asset Toolbar'
-description: "A multi-purpose toolbar that can be located in different types of asset visualizations."
+description: 'A multi-purpose toolbar that can be located in different types of asset visualizations.'
-layout: "guide"
+layout: 'guide'
 order: 433
+draft: false
 ---

 ### Layout

 The asset toolbar's layout is flexible and adapts to different viewport sizes, as shown in the examples below:

 #### 8 columns